njablonski/ExeniaCampaign/README.md

 ## Carrier Status Sheet

-Throughout the game, players will need to track the status of their carriers and fighter wings.
+Throughout the game, players will need to track the status of their carriers and starfighter wings.
 This status will change from one strategic turn to the next.
+To track the status of a carrier, you need to record its location, readiness, fuel, supply, and the readiness of its starfighter wings.
+See the example carrier status sheet below.

 ***